-Keep scrolling to see some of my favorite aviation books every pilot will enjoy.
+So I put together some of my favorite aviation books I think every pilot will enjoy.

 Whether you’re a brand new pilot or have thousands of hours in your logbook, there’s always more to learn.

-If you’re just getting started with your flight training, be sure to check out these private pilot books.
+If you’re just getting started with your flight training, be sure to check out these private pilot books that will help you become a more proficient pilot.

 The famous pilot who made his first solo flight in Chicago in 1934 shares the discrepancy in the aviation world that he discovered early on in his flying career: words and realities disagree.